redstone-finance/redstone-docs/docs/smart-contract-devs/tokens.md

 ### Dispute resolution

-Because of the diverse nature of the provided information, it will not always be possible to decide if a data was corrupted.
+Because of the diverse nature of the provided information, it will not always be possible to decide if data was corrupted.
 Therefore, it will be necessary to have a fallback procedure to resolve any disputes about the data quality.
 The process could be facilitated by tokens, where juries will be rewarded for voting with the majority and punished for supporting the losing side.

 ### Bootstrapping the market